Electric Warrior: Artwork

 The cover artwork was designed by English art design group Hipgnosis, based on a photo taken by Kieron "Spud" Murphy of Marc Bolan at a T. Rex concert in Nottingham on 14 May 1971.
 The image is printed in metallic gold on a matte black background, at least for the original UK issue on Fly Records and the first German issue on Ariola.
-In early July, Murphy also took the photo of the band relaxing in Marc's flat that was used for the poster that was included with the first issue in the UK and Germany.
+In early July, Murphy also took the photo of the band relaxing in Bolan's flat that was used for the poster that was included with the first issue in the UK and Germany.
 A hype sticker ("free T. Rex poster inside") advertised the poster in the UK.
 Some hype stickers for modern "remastering" campaigns are designed in a similar style as the original hype sticker.
 The poster picture was used for the gatefold of the US issue on Reprise Records.
 The inner sleeve artwork of the UK issue, portraits of Marc Bolan and Mickey Finn, was drawn by artist George Underwood, who had drawn the artwork for the first Tyrannosaurus Rex album in 1968, My People Were Fair and Had Sky in Their Hair...
 But Now They're Content to Wear Stars on Their Brows.
 The first German Ariola issue used the inner sleeve artwork for the gatefold.

 The artwork served as the inspiration for the French electronic duo Justice, who paid homage in the design of their debut studio album, †.